 When talking about Oud, another thing that quickly hits my mind is Bukhoor.
 In simple term, Bukhoor means scented bricks.
 You burn a small piece of this ‘brick’ in a burner and give your house a touch of luxurious smell.
 These sticks slowly burn and leave a rich fragrance in your room.

 Like Oud, Bakhoor is also an important part of Arabic tradition.
-It is used not only at homes, but at social functions like weddings, too.
+It is used not only in households, but at social functions like weddings, too.
 Wish to create a romantic atmosphere in your bedroom?
 You got to try some Bakhoor!

 One thing Dubai is known for besides its stock of oil is gold.
 Dubai has so much gold to offer that they refer to it as the ‘city of gold.’
 Dubai is a paradise for gold shoppers from all over the world.
 The best place to buy gold is Dubai’s gold souk where about 10 tons of gold is present at any given time!

-Just walk into the gold souk and the sparkling jewelry made of gold will catch your attention.
+Just walk into the souk and the sparkling jewellery made of gold will catch your attention.
 You will feel like you’ve found the treasure of an old emperor and you would want to take it all home.

-In addition to gold, you can also buy diamond and platinum jewelry from Dubai.
+In addition to gold, you can also buy diamond and platinum jewellery from Dubai.

 3. Electronic Items